sqz-xy/gad-sdk/docs_sphinx/source/longform/static_aiding.rst

 			file_out = sys.argv[4]

-This first half of this section sets the default values for the four input arguments of the main function.
+The first half of this section sets the default values for the four input arguments of the main function.
 The four input arguments are (in order):

 1. IP address of the INS unit
 2. Number of measurement packets to be converted into GAD packets (default = 30).
 3. Type of output to be sent.
 If this is “csv” or “CSV” then the output will be saved as a GAD file.
-Otherwise, it will be sent to the unity via UDP.
+Otherwise, it will be sent to the unit via UDP.
-4. If the output is to be saved as a GAD file, this is the name of GAD file. (default is “out.gad”).
+4. If the output is to be saved as a GAD file, then this is the name of GAD file. (default is “out.gad”).

 The second half of this section reads in and sets the input arguments listed above.